increase conversions on your website

 Lack of trust is one of the main reasons for cart abandonment.
 Source: WP Full Pay

-Displaying secure payment badges, SSL certificates, and customer reviews near checkout reassures users that their transaction is safe.
-Mentioning “Secure Checkout – Your Data is Protected” or adding payment provider logos (Visa, Mastercard, PayPal, etc.) builds confidence and encourages users to complete their purchase.
+Secure payment badges, SSL certificates, and customer reviews near checkout reassure users that their transaction is safe.
+A line like “Secure Checkout – Your Data is Protected” or payment provider logos (Visa, Mastercard, PayPal) build the confidence people need to complete the purchase.

 89